YourSitee/.github/profile/README.md

 > Ready to try the best Link-in-bio service?
 We are waiting for you: [our waitlist](https://l.yoursit.ee/waitlist)!

 ## ✨ About
-At YourSitee, we are revolutionizing the way professionals present themselves online.
-Our customizable, modern link-in-bio service allows you to consolidate all your essential links, contacts, and content into one beautifully organized page.
-We understand that in today’s digital landscape, a streamlined online presence is key to standing out.
-That's why we’ve designed YourSitee to be sleek, intuitive, and feature-rich—empowering you to create a personalized hub that truly reflects your brand.
+At YourSitee, we are innovating the way professionals present themselves online.
+Our customizable, modern link-in-bio service consolidates all your essential links, contacts, and content into one beautifully organized page.
+In today's digital landscape, a streamlined online presence is key to standing out.
+That's why we've designed YourSitee to be elegant, intuitive, and feature-rich.
+It empowers you to create a personalized hub that truly reflects your brand.

 Whether you're an entrepreneur, content creator, or professional, YourSitee helps you say goodbye to bio link clutter and hello to a clean, engaging digital presence.
 With our tools, you don’t just create a page; you build something uniquely yours.
 Ready to elevate your online presence?
 Build Your Sitee with us.